Mark Welford, Ph.D.

 - Reconstructing Georgia’s Hurricane Record: A 260-year GIS Database of Coastal Impact (Georgia Sea Grant Program, 2012-2013)

 Selected Publications in Preparation

-- Yarbrough, R, Coles, A, Welford, MR, 2016.
+- Yarbrough, R, Coles, A, Welford, MR, 2018.
 From Pastures to Private Protected Areas to Socio Bosque: Contested Geographies of Ecotourism and Development in Northwestern Ecuador.
-Environment and Society.
+Professional Geographer.
 In progress.

 Publications (2007 or later):